Acria-Network/Acria-Documentation/developing.md

 The node offers the following application programming interfaces, accessible from the user interface above:

- - acria.newOracle(oracleid,oracledata), a function to create a new ORACLE, the oracleid is an integer (u32) not already used and in the oracledata is a json structure with the following fields:
+ - acria.newOracle(oracleid, oracledata), a function to create a new ORACLE, the oracleid is an integer (u32) not already used and in the oracledata is a json structure with the following fields:
     - shortdescription - a short description not longer than 64 bytes
 	- description  - a long description not longer than 6144 bytes
     - apiurl  - an https address as reference for the API, explaining the possible parameters if any.